 A possible weapon against leaf miners and fungus gnats

-Over the years, I’ve written about my battles with leaf miners, which are the larvae that tunnel in between the cells in the leaves of spinach, beets and Swiss chard.
+Over the years, I’ve written about my battles with leaf miners.
+They are the larvae that tunnel in between the cells in the leaves of spinach, beets and Swiss chard.
 How do they get there in the first place?

 Well, the adult is a fly that lays eggs on the leaves.
 Once the eggs hatch, the maggots do their damage to the leaves.
 Very annoying!
 And let me tell you, they can damage a whole bed of the above crops very quickly.
 My solution has been to place floating row cover over the beds of these crops and leave the cover in place for the entire season.
 It works really well.

-However, I recently received an email from a reader, asking what to do about the leaf miner adults that still manage to sneak in under the floating row cover and lay their eggs.
+However, I recently received an email from a reader.
+They asked what to do about the leaf miner adults that sneak under the floating row cover and lay eggs.
 I rarely have this happen but it’s still a possibility.
-I did mention to the reader about the importance of weighting down the edges of the row cover with bricks, rocks or boards.
+I did mention to them the importance of weighting down the edges of the row cover with bricks, rocks or boards.

 Now bear with me, while I take this discussion a bit further…